 In 1957 the state legislature designated Memphis State full university status.
 In 1959 the university admitted its first black students, and the first doctoral programs began in 1966.
 The 1970s, under President Cecil C. Humphreys, saw new buildings constructed across the campus, including a University Center and a 12-story library.
 In 1983 MSU became the first public university in Tennessee to gain accreditation of its entire curriculum.

-Today, the University of Memphis is one of Tennessee's three comprehensive doctoral- extensive institutions of higher learning.
-Situated in a beautiful park-like setting in the state's largest city, it is the flagship of the Tennessee Board of Regents system.
+Today, The University of Memphis is one of Tennessee's three comprehensive doctoral- extensive institutions of higher learning.
 It awards more than 3,000 degrees annually.

 The Heritage Room